 In the ready position, your grip on the bars should be firm, but the rest of your body should be relaxed to help absorb as much impact as possible.
 The better primed your body is to absorb impact, the more stable the bike will be over rough terrain.
 If you are too rigid on the bike, then the handling will be very skittish and you will bounce off your line whenever you hit an obstacle, making you feel a lot less stable.
 You can think of your arms and legs as your suspension or shock absorbers to keep the ride comfortable for you, and smooth and predictable for your bike.
 This will reduce fatigue and help maintain traction.

-The ready position is best utilized for curvy, steep, or rough surfaces.
+From a gravel cycling skills perspective, the ready position is best utilized for curvy, steep, or rough surfaces.
 I prefer to tackle rough and/or steep descents with my hands in the drops, because I can use fewer fingers to grab the brakes, leaving more of my hand to hold onto the bars.
 I find that this causes a lot less hand fatigue over the duration of a ride versus descending on the hoods.
 Bottom line: I’ve tried descending both ways, and when I tackle steep, rough descents on the hoods, I feel a lot more likely to lose my grip and get bucked off my bike.

 Bombing downhill in a straight line is one thing, but when you get to a sharp turn with loose gravel in it, you have to have some skill to be able to get through it quickly and safely.
 There is no one-size-fits-all formula for navigating gravel curves with ease, but there are some things to keep in mind that will help to set you up for success: